 You can once again access your full, unused balance from your 2021 FSAs, including: health care FSAs, dependent day care FSAs and Child Care Subsidy Grants.
 Ordinary "use it or lose it" rules are expected to be reinstated at the end of 2022, meaning you won't be able to carry over your full unused balance into 2023.

-- Every year you must renew: your health savings account (HSA), health care flexible spending account (FSA), dependent day care FSA, Child Care Subsidy Grant (CCSG), and Medical Contribution Assistance Program (MCAP) award.
+- Every year, you must renew: health savings account (HSA), flexible spending accounts (FSA), and Medical Contribution Assistance Program (MCAP).
 These benefits do not automatically roll over.